kubuntu-team/kubuntu.org/content/en/about.md

 - Regular updates and security patches

 ## Release Cycle
-We release every 6 months, following Ubuntu's release schedule:
+We release every 6 months, releases are number year.month e.g 25.04, following Ubuntu's release schedule:
-- April releases (24.04 LTS) - Long Term Support versions
+- April releases (YY.04 _'LTS'_) - Feature or Long Term Support versions
-- October releases (24.10) - Latest features and improvements
+- October releases (YY.10) - Latest features and improvements

+LTS or ‘Long Term Support’ releases are published every two years in April.
+LTS releases are the ‘enterprise grade’ releases of Kubuntu and are used the most.
+An estimated 95% of all Kubuntu installations are LTS releases.

 ## Free and Open Source
 Kubuntu is and will always be: